OUTDOOR PHOTOGRAPHY RESOURCES

 Welcome to the Outdoor Photography School Resources Section!

 I highly recommend the resources below to help you grow your photography and outdoor skills, whether you are at the beginner, enthusiast, or advanced level.
-These are a carefully curated collection of gear, accessories, tools, podcasts, and books that I have found to be indispensable (or inspirational!) to my outdoor photography career.
+These are a carefully curated collection of gear, accessories, tools, podcasts, books, and business resources that I have found to be indispensable (or inspirational!) to my outdoor photography career.
 If you have questions about any of them, please reach out via the Contact page.
-I hope you find these resources as helpful as I have!
+I hope you find these resources as helpful as I have

 First, an important disclosure:

 Some of the links below are for completely free resources and others are affiliate links, which means that if you make a purchase, I will earn a small commission.
 This commission is at no addition cost to you, and it helps support this website so that I can continue to create great content for you.
 I have experience with all of these resources, and I only recommend them because they have helped me on my outdoor photography journey.
 I’m continually adding to and updating this page, so be sure to check back again soon.

 Click the button to jump to that OPS Resource section.

 All of the photography gear and accessories that I currently use in my landscape and nature photography are organized below on KIT.co.
 I have tested all of these products and stand by all of them.
 I continually try out new gear and as I find more tools that are useful, I will add them to the appropriate kits below.
 Click on any of the icons to see why I recommend these items or to purchase them from Amazon.

 Doing photography in the outdoors requires special equipment to work safely and comfortably, whether it is to protect you from the weather or keep you safe from harm.
 Regardless of whether you are in a remote location or in your local city park, some of these items might be worth having in your kit.

 PLANNING APPS & TOOLS